Thiyagu-2003/AWS-Tutorials/ELB-&-ASG/classic-load-balancer/README.md

 ### 🔹 Step 1: Create EC2 Launch Template

 We use a **Launch Template**, not manual EC2 creation.
-ASG depends on this.
+Auto Scaling Groups depend on this.

-#### User Data Script (Dynamic – Correct Way)
+#### User Data Script (Dynamic – Correct Approach)

-> ❌ Your original mistake: hardcoding “Server 1 / Server 2”
+> ❌ Wrong approach: hardcoding “Server 1 / Server 2”
-> ✅ Correct: use instance hostname so ASG scales properly
+> ✅ Correct approach: use hostname for scalability

 ```bash
 #!/bin/bash